Asbestos Removal Oldham

 Types of Asbestos Mineral

-A fibrous material that occurs naturally on every continent of the world, asbestos was regularly used in manufacturing and construction from the end of the 19th century to the late 1990s.
-In all there are 6 different forms of asbestos, which are all unique minerals belonging to the serpentine and amphibole families, namely - crocidolite, amosite, chrysotile, anthophyllite, tremolite and actinolite.
+A naturally occurring fibrous material that is found on every one of the world's continents, asbestos was regularly used in construction and manufacturing from the late 19th century to the 1990s.
+There are 6 different forms of asbestos, which are all unique minerals part of the serpentine and amphibole families, namely - crocidolite, chrysotile, amosite, tremolite, anthophyllite and actinolite.

 Asbestos Removal and Disposal Quotes Oldham (OL1)